MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-teams-meeting.md

 Share in Teams meeting allows users to share any document or third-party app in the meeting stage and all the participants can interact and edit together.

-Users can select **Share in Teams Meeting** button and it launches the deep link to the meeting stage.
+Users can select **Share in Teams meeting** button and it launches the deep link to the meeting stage.
 If users haven't installed meeting extension, it requests users to install the meeting extension app for the third-party apps to control the meeting stage, and to have access to the meeting stage.

 The following image shows the share in teams meeting experience:

 :::image type="content" source="../../assets/images/share-in-teams-meeting/present.PNG" alt-text="share-in-teams-meeting":::

-## Enable Share in Teams Meeting
+## Enable share in Teams meeting

 Following are the different methods to enable share in teams meeting button: